 - Finger detangle first to remove big knots

-Regardless of what your porosity is, our hair is made up of protein.
-Once that structure becomes weak, it can have an effect on the overall health of your curls and lead to breakage.
-Doing monthly protein treatments or using them as needed will ensure your hair remains strong and will promote healthy hair growth.
+Our hair is made up of protein and once that structure becomes weak, it can hurt the health of your hair and lead to breakage.
+Doing protein treatments will keep your hair strong and promote growth.

-If I don’t use a protein treatment, I love using Ayurvedic Herbs in my routine.
-There are a variety of herbs that can help strengthen and condition your hair.
-Some of my favorite ones to use are Amla, Cassia, and Hibiscus.
-Check out the videos below to see a tutorial on how I use my herb treatments:
+If I don’t use a protein treatment, I love using Ayurvedic herbs in my routine.
+There are a variety of herbs that can help strengthen and condition your hair such as Amla, Cassia, and Hibiscus.

 Keep Your Hair Moisturized

-When I started transitioning to natural hair, I saw the word ‘moisture’ everywhere—and for a good reason.
-Moisture is the most important thing to have during your journey, water will become your natural hair’s best friend!
-If your curls lack the moisture they need, it can become dry/brittle and lead to breakage.
+Moisture is the most important thing on your journey.
+If your curls lack the moisture they need, they can become dry or brittle and lead to breakage.

-The last way to prevent breakage is to pay attention to your ingredients and focus on products that are all-natural.
-Some hair products contain ingredients that can be damaging to our hair.
-Constantly using products with those harmful ingredients can end up drying out your hair and lead to less elasticity and more breakage.
+The last way to prevent breakage is to pay attention to your ingredients and focus on using natural products.
+Some products contain ingredients that can be damaging to our hair.
+Using those harmful ingredients can dry out your hair and lead to less elasticity and more breakage.